The Impact of Faulty Suspension on Your Driving Experience

 Can bad suspension affect transmission?

 Many riders erroneously think that a little bit of worn shock absorber will not hurt their automobile.
-But in fact, this slight damage can easily result in structural or mechanical damage such as compressed driveshafts, massive amounts of control arm damage, or even totally shattered transmission or differential components.
+But in fact, this slight damage can easily result in structural or mechanical damage such as compressed driveshafts, massive amounts of control arm damage, or even shattered transmission or differential components.

 How long should suspension last?